-In Year One, BA Criminology students take a number of foundational subjects employment prospects and is part of the Languages for All rubric.
+In the case of the language elective subject, this is optional but aimed at enhancing future employment prospects and is part of the 'Languages for All' rubric.
 You can run your language stream throughout the whole degree, and the language departments offer several interesting crime-related modules related to their language.